Kyrgyzstan Coronavirus - Travel Advice

-The first covid-19 case in Kyrgyzstan was confirmed in March 2020, followed by several restrictions aimed at curbing the spread of the virus.
-The government has since lifted some of these restrictions, and currently there is no curfew in the country or any type of Kyrgyzstan travel ban.
+Currently there is no Kyrgyzstan travel ban or curfew in relation to the virus.
 Public and interregional transport operates as usual but is expected to maintain covid-appropriate standards of hygiene.
 Most businesses and public spaces, including hotels, restaurants and shops, operate freely under social distancing and sanitary regulations.
 Wearing a face mask is obligatory in every establishment and in public spaces.
-Most leisure facilities remain closed.

 Kyrgyzstan Covid-19 Entry Requirements

 Kyrgyzstan has reopened its borders to travelers from every nation, and currently foreigners may stay in country without a visa deadline until the pandemic situation stabilizes.

 According to Kyrgyzstan covid-19 entry requirements, before boarding your flight it is obligatory to present a printed medical certificate with a negative PCR result, taken within 72 hours before arrival.
 If your flight schedule prevents you from being able to take a test in that time frame, you will instead be required to take the test upon arrival at your own expense.

 Although Kyrgyzstan has in theory reopened its land borders with all of its neighbors, please be advised that the surrounding countries may still have travel bans in place, and so we strongly advise you to double check each country’s regulations before you travel.